dotnet/aspire/src/Components/Aspire.Azure.Data.Tables/README.md

 ## Configuration

 The Aspire Azure Table storage library provides multiple options to configure the Azure Table connection based on the requirements and conventions of your project.
-Note that `ServiceUri` is a required option that must be supplied.
+Note that either a `ServiceUri` or a `ConnectionString` is a required to be supplied.

 ### Use configuration providers